The State of Florida has strict laws that carry heavy consequences for minors caught driving under the influence

 Aggressive criminal law defense attorney fights to protect your rights

 If you are a minor accused of underage driving under the influence, or the parent of a minor being accused, you need the compassionate and aggressive criminal defense lawyer, Michael C. McGinn, P.A.
 Contact us today for your FREE initial consultation.
 Mr. McGinn has a wealth of experience handling many Florida criminal defense cases and is prepared to protect and maximize your legal rights and interests.
 Call us at 813-374-0353.
-Mr. McGinn is licensed in all Florida courts; he frequently handles family law cases in Hillsborough, Pinellas, Manatee, Pasco, and Polk Counties, and has occasionally handled cases outside of the immediate Tampa Bay Area as well.
+Mr. McGinn is licensed in all Florida courts; he frequently handles criminal law cases in Hillsborough, Pinellas, Manatee, Pasco, and Polk Counties, and has occasionally handled cases outside of the immediate Tampa Bay Area as well.